Grilled Smoked Mozzarella Salad With Summer Vegetables

 Next, wash and prep your veggies.
 The tomatoes, red pepper, and mushrooms will be grilled whole.
 Slice the fennel, onion, and eggplant into rings.
 Coat all in the oil mixture.
 I usually toss all that can be safely tossed in the bowl and then brush the oil onto the rings of onions and fennel so that they stay intact.

-Start with grilling the red peppers first, place them on the grill whole and grill until the skins are charred and they have swollen.
-When they are done place them in a sealable plastic bag for a few minutes to loosen the skin.
+Start with grilling the red peppers first.
+Place them on the grill whole and grill until the skins are charred and they have swollen.
+When they are done put them in a sealable plastic bag for a few minutes to loosen the skin.
 After a few minutes, peel the skin from the outside of the pepper and remove the stem and seeds.

 Grill the remainder of the vegetables in batches.
-I like to get them pretty well done to increase their flavor, infuse them with smokiness, and make sure that the zucchini and eggplant are soft and custardy inside.
+I like to grill them well to increase their flavor, infuse them with smokiness, and make sure that the zucchini and eggplant are soft and custardy inside.

-Now take out the mozzarella and slice it into 1/2 inch rounds.
+Next, grill the cheese.
+See above for details on the best method.
 Before grilling this, plate the vegetables so that when the mozzarella is done you are ready to eat.
 Layer the vegetables with a mix of each.